 The Early Childhood Education-Associate program is designed to extend and expand on those skills developed in the Early Childhood Education diploma program and to broaden the student's background in general education.
+Required coursework includes participation in the DMACC Child Development Center.
+Essential skills needed to successfully complete the required lab courses include the ability to maintain awareness of active children in a group setting, to demonstrate stamina while engaging in multiple tasks and activities with children, to respond quickly and appropriately to children's changing needs and to keep children safe.
 Further competence in early childhood education is developed through coursework in building relationships between home, program and community, administration of programs for children and a community-based internship.

-Students completing the Early Childhood Education-Associate in Science degree may take one of the many jobs available in early childhood education, including lead teachers, program directors and child development home business owners.
-Students who intend to transfer should contact the Early Childhood Education program chairperson or program counselor regarding transfer agreements with four-year institutions.
-This program best transfers for students who intend to pursue an Early Childhood Education Bachelor's degree rather than Elementary Education.
+Students completing the Early Childhood Education-Associate in Science degree may take one of the many jobs available in early childhood education, including lead, assistant or associate teaching in child care centers, preschools, child development homes and public and private schools working with infants and toddlers, preschoolers or school-age children, as well as administrative positions in early childhood programs.
+Students who intend to teach in a Pre-K through third-grade setting will need to transfer to a teacher licensure institution and should contact the Early Childhood Education program chair or program counselor regarding transfer agreements with four-year institutions.